 The PBAC noted the CCA presented in the submission did not factor in the cost of increased use of neffy when presenting cost savings due to an estimated reduction in anaphylaxis-related hospitalisations.
 The evaluation calculated that a premium of redacted content%‒redacted content% would achieve a net zero cost to Government, based on the submission’s assumption of hospitalisation costs avoided and increased neffy use of between 6%‒10% during an attack.
 The PBAC considered the number of hospitalisations avoided was inherently uncertain.

 The PBAC noted the Sub-Committees suggested a CMA may have been a more appropriate primary analysis, specifically one incorporating both the anticipated increase in neffy utilisation and the corresponding assumed reduction in hospitalisations compared with EpiPen.
-The pre-PBAC response provided a revised CMA which included a reduction in anaphylaxis-related hospitalisations as well as fewer replacement prescriptions due to expiry, resulting in a net savings to Government of $0 to < $10 million at the requested neffy price (see ).
+The pre-PBAC response provided a revised CMA which included a reduction in anaphylaxis-related hospitalisations as well as fewer replacement prescriptions due to expiry, resulting in a net savings to Government of $0 to < $10 million at the requested neffy price (see Table 12).

 The PBAC noted there were several uncertainties with the revised CMA (see paragraph 6.65).
 Overall, the PBAC did not consider the calculations robustly supported the proposed premium.
 The PBAC considered that there was potential benefit of earlier, appropriate use of adrenaline leading to reduced hospitalisations and a likely increase in shelf-life which would reduce replacement of expired devices (noting the additional evidence presented in the pre-PBAC response, see paragraph 6.54).
 However, the overall impact is uncertain and the cost to Government may increase or decrease depending on patient behaviour, risk of anaphylaxis, pharmacy stocking, and refills of prescriptions.
 Overall, the PBAC considered a smaller premium over the price of the AAIs of up to redacted content% was reasonable for neffy to account for potential increased appropriate use of adrenaline during and anaphylactic attack and potential reduction in prescription refills due to longer shelf-life.